nik-sta/vleas/README.md

 ## Support ♥

-If vleas helped you in any way and you wanna support it, you can always leave a tip.
+If Vleas helped you in any way and you want to support it, you can always leave a tip.
 ```
 ₿ 39nNECMiNivqt6wVdLG8oxfti8PjmdDjNv (BTC)
 ```